-Toomey holds virtual town hall Thursday but many seek in-person event
+Toomey holds virtual town hall Thursday, but many seek in-person event

 Based on many of the more than 800 comments posted to Toomey's Facebook page, many people want to see Toomey appear in-person at a town hall meeting in their communities instead of fielding questions online and by phone.

-A woman who posed the so-called tele-town hall's first question, via Facebook, asked Toomey when he planned to hold an in-person event in Pennsylvania.
+A woman who posed the so-called tele-town hall's first question, via Facebook, asked Toomey when he plans to hold an in-person event in Pennsylvania.

 He didn't say.